cheredia19/all-sog-medals/README.md

 ## Montreal 1976

-The 1976 Montreal Olympic Games were held n Canada between 17 July and 1 August 1976.
+The 1976 Montreal Olympic Games were held in Canada between 17 July and 1 August 1976.
 6,084 athletes (4,824 men and 1,260 women) from 92 countries competed in 21 sports and 198 specialties.

 The first mass boycott in the history of the Olympic Games took place.
 Some African delegations requested the exclusion of New Zealand because its national rugby team had played against that of South Africa, a country excluded from the IOC for its apartheid policy.
 The IOC didn't accept the pressure and rejected the request.
 Twenty-four African countries rejected the invitation.
 Finally, 32 nations ended up joining the boycott.
 China and Taiwan also didn't attend in protest over mutual recognition issues.